 The frequency response is a measure of how wide a range of sounds it can reproduce.
 Generally, sounds between 20 to 20,000 Hz can be perceived by the human ear.
 Most speakers can, however, respond from 45 to 20,000 Hz.
 The quality of sound will, however, vary depending on the range.

-The performance of a speaker, which is a measure of the quality of sound it can reproduce, depends on the range of sound frequencies available and the sensitivity of the speaker drivers used.
+The performance of a speaker, which is a measure of the quality of sound it can produce, depends on the range of sound frequencies available and the sensitivity of the speaker drivers used.

 What Does Resonant Frequency Mean?